Tapis (Indonesian weaving style): Production

 Tapis is generally made by Lampungese women.
-It consists of a woven, naturally coloured fabric with warped gold and silk embroidery.
+In traditional production process, it consists of a woven, naturally coloured fabric with warped gold and silk embroidery.
 The gold thread, shaped in stripes, chevrons, and checks, contrasts the colours of the fabric.
 Tapis can also be decorated with beads, mica chips, or old colonial coins.

-The gold embroidery is affixed using couching techniques, minimalizing waste.
+Furthermore, the gold embroidery is affixed using couching techniques, minimalizing waste.
 The gold thread is attached in sections, then couched with a different, less expensive, thread at turns.
 This ensures that none of the gold thread is used in a non-visible area.

 Traditionally, tapis has floral motifs.
 However, modern tapis may also be based on the weaver's own design and include non-floral motifs, such as Arabic calligraphy.
 Other designs may include snakes, ships, and mythical creatures.
 Some tapis, called tapis tua (old tapis), are covered entirely in golden embroidery.

 Although generally produced by Lampungese home industries, tapis is also produced in other areas, including Kendal, Central Java and Pisang Island.